Business Administration - Accounting (Three-Year Diploma)

 Upon completion of this program, students will be equipped to:

-- Record financial transactions in compliance with Accounting Standards for Private Enterprises (ASPE), for sole proprietorships, partnerships, private enterprises, publicly accountable enterprises, non-profit organizations and International Financial Reporting Standards (IFRS) for publicly traded companies
+- Record financial transactions in compliance with Canadian Generally Accepted Accounting Principles, for sole proprietorships, partnerships, private enterprises, publicly accountable enterprises and non-profit organizations

 - Contribute to strategic decision-making by applying advanced management accounting concepts